 The IIF reviews periodically with market participants the relative importance of countries' investor relations and data dissemination practices in their investment decisions.
-The IIF routinely seeks the feedback of selected members of the IIF Council on Asset and Investment Management (CAIM) Working Group and the IIF Committee on Sovereign Risk Management (CSRM).
-The investor's feedback confirmed that the relative importance of the criteria used in broad terms and suggested stronger relative weighting in the overall index for IR practices and data transparency of subscription to the IMF's SDDS and the archiving on the official websites of investor presentations in conference calls or road shows made by the authorities.
-The 2015 evaluations have also benefitted from comments from selected investors.
+As in previous years, The IIF sought feedback from members of the IIF Council on Asset and Investment Management (CAIM) Working Group, the IIF Committee on Sovereign Risk Management (CSRM) and the private sector members of the PCG.
+The investor's feedback broadly confirmed both the relative importance of the criteria used and the country score results.

-a.
-IIF Assessments Results
+b.
+IIF 2016 Assessments Results

-The 2015 IIF assessment covers the IR and data dissemination practices of 40 emerging market economies that are most active in international debt capital markets.
-The full scoring of each country covered in the IIF IR and data dissemination indices is shown in Tables 3 and 4.
+The 2016 IIF assessment covers the IR and data dissemination practices of 39 emerging market economies that are most active in international debt capital markets.
+The full scoring of each country covered in the IIF IR and data dissemination indices is shown in Tables 2 and 3.